-Policy 6: Minimize loss of life, structures and natural resources caused by flooding and erosion.
+Policy 6: Minimize loss of life, structures, and natural resources caused by flooding and erosion.

-While the proposed projects are in the 100-year floodplain, they would not have an adverse effect on flooding conditions in the project area and surrounding vicinity.
-The projects would not substantially raise ground level and would not have a significant adverse impact on floodplains.
-Also, the projects would not include any habitable structures that would require flood proofing.
-Therefore, the proposed projects support this policy
+While the southernmost portion of the proposed project between Cherry and South Streets is in the 100-year floodplain, it would not have an adverse effect on flooding conditions in the project area and surrounding vicinity.
+The proposed project would not substantially raise ground level and would not have a significant adverse impact on floodplains.
+Also, the proposed project would not include any habitable structures that would require flood proofing.
+Therefore, the proposed project is consistent with this policy.